 Cluster Model Update.
 This group allows you to import and update a cluster model generated in a prior analysis.
 The input file contains the CF tree in XML format.
 The model will then be updated with the data in the active file.
 You must select the variable names in the main dialog box in the same order in which they were specified in the prior analysis.
 The XML file remains unaltered, unless you specifically write the new model information to the same filename.
-For more information, see the topic TwoStep Cluster Analysis Output on p.
-168.
+See the topic "TwoStep Cluster Analysis Output" for more information.